bkshepherd/DaisySeedProjects/Hardware/GuitarPedal125b/docs/README.md

 ## 5. Solder Everything

 As mentioned above, JLCPCB will not have assembled all the parts.
 Primarily the pots, encoders, LEDs, Foot Switches, and screen will still need to be assembled by hand.

+Please note the Pots need to be electically isolated from some of the soldered pins that stick out on the PCB where some of them go.
+My solution was to stick some of this double sided foam tape from [Amazon](https://www.amazon.com/gp/product/B0948VDFPY) under each Pot between the pot in the PCB to avoid anything from shorting out.
+This is definitely needed!

 Make sure to solder them in the following order (everything goes on the side without the SMD parts, except the 20-pin headers):

-1. Pots 1 - 3
+1. Pots 1 - 3 (Please note these require special care as mentioned above)
 2. Rotary Encoder
 3. Both 20pin Headers (make sure this goes on the side with all the SMD parts!)
-4. Pots 4 - 6
+4. Pots 4 - 6 (Please note these require special care as mentioned above)
 5. OLED Screen
 6. 2 Leds
 7. 2 Footswitches